pulumi/pulumi-openstack/README.md

 The `@pulumi/openstack` package provides a strongly-typed means to build cloud applications that create and interact closely with OpenStack resources.
-Resources are exposed for the entire OpenStack surface area, including (but not limited to), 'appinsights', 'compute', 'cosmosdb', 'keyvault', and more.
+Resources are exposed for the entire OpenStack surface area, including (but not limited to), 'blockstorage', 'compute', 'identity', 'loadbalancer', and more.
-TODO: Replace examples

 ## Reference